AlexProgrammerDE/SoulFire/README.md

-Thanks to a built-in implementation of [ViaVersion](https://github.com/ViaVersion/ViaVersion), [ViaLegacy](https://github.com/RaphiMC/ViaLegacy), [ViaBedrock](https://github.com/RaphiMC/ViaBedrock) and many others, a ServerWrecker bot can connect to all these versions even without the server having ViaVersion installed.
+Thanks to a built-in implementation of [ViaVersion](https://github.com/ViaVersion/ViaVersion), [ViaLegacy](https://github.com/RaphiMC/ViaLegacy), [ViaBedrock](https://github.com/RaphiMC/ViaBedrock) and many others, a SoulFire bot can connect to all these versions even without the server having ViaVersion installed.
 The packet translation happens "client/bot side".
 This feature takes inspiration from services like [VIAaaS](https://github.com/ViaVersion/VIAaaS) and [ViaProxy](https://github.com/RaphiMC/ViaProxy),